 Our dreams will all be fulfilled one day, if we are true servants of God.
 That’s because the dreams of the servants of God are to see His plan fulfilled.

-Oh yes, we can and often do experience the bitter pain of an unfulfilled dream.
+Oh yes, we can and often do experience the bitter pain of an unfulfilled dream and of unanswered prayer.
 The truth is that sometimes, that’s because our dreams are incompatible with the plan of God.
 Sometimes, they are just not feasible because of circumstances to do with a world that is on fire and our wants are just collateral damage to the raging inferno around us.
 Sometimes, in God’s infinite wisdom, those desires we have, may in some way take us away from God and He does not want that for us.